The New Moon In Cancer Is About To Plunge Us Into The Unknown

 ADVERTISEMENT

-Both Cancer and the moon are known for evoking emotion, so that's exactly what you should expect.
-During the new moon in Cancer, "we're better able to access our own emotional needs, nurture ourselves and others, and defend our sense of security," says Stephanie Campos, astrologer and author of Seasons of the Zodiac: Love, Magick, and Manifestation Throughout the Astrological Year.
+Both Cancer and the Moon are known for evoking emotion, so that's exactly what you should expect.
+During the new moon in Cancer, "we're better able to access our own emotional needs, nurture ourselves and others, and defend our sense of security," says astrologer Stephanie Campos.
 She warns that this particular new moon is built a bit differently, though.
 "What should be a cozy time focused on reconnecting with our inner world may feel more like a plunge into the depths of the unknown," she says.

 Montúfar says that the days surrounding this lunar event should be filled with rest and solitude as we need to allow ourselves to feel the full spectrum of emotions the new moon is bringing (and to prepare for that plunge).
 "Big changes are on the horizon and to move towards the future, we must first process the past," she says.

 While looking back to move ahead may feel counterproductive, it's going to be an important step to use the new moon energy to your advantage to work through your past and reconnect with others.
-"Since the July new moon signifies new beginnings, it can be a favorable time for initiating collaborations or connecting with others.
-The Cancer energy will make it easy to reach out to new people, network, or explore opportunities for cooperation and teamwork," says Hillary Coke, astrologer and tarot expert at Nebula Platform.
+"Since the July new moon signifies new beginnings, it can be a favourable time for initiating collaborations or connecting with others.
+The Cancer energy will make it easy to reach out to new people, network, or explore opportunities for cooperation and teamwork," says Hillary Coke, astrologer and tarot expert.

+This new moon opposes Pluto, the Planet of Destruction, who is currently retrograde in Capricorn.
+"This means that power struggles or triangular situations will be brought to life, awakening struggles that we have in relationships," says astrologer Lisa Stardust."The flip side is that this can be very healing and cathartic if you allow yourself the opportunity to let go and move forward.
+Don’t forget, you have the ability to make the best decisions for yourself."

 Advertisement